Public Relations (PR)

 3312.
 Public Relations Writing (3).
-Prerequisites: C or higher in PR 3311, JOUR 2310, and MCOM 2320.
+Prerequisites: C or higher in PR 3311 and either JOUR 2310 or MCOM 2320.
 An overview of audience analysis, media analysis, and the logic and language skills needed to construct persuasive messages used in the public relations profession.
 (Writing Intensive)

 3315.
 Online and Digital Public Relations (3).
 Prerequisites: C or higher in PR 3310 and 3311.
 Examination of online, mobile, and social media tools in public relations practice; consideration of issues related to monitoring, engagement, crisis and relationship management, and analytics.

 3341.
 Public Relations Graphics and Production (3).
 Prerequisite: PR 3310 or 3311 with a grade of C or higher.
 Design, composition, layout, typography and production applied to public relations; use of computer as a layout and design tool for visual communications.